OUCS4263-SoftBearEngineering/Experiment/README.md

 10. Navigate to WEB-INF/classes and you should see "(yourJavaName).class"
 11. in WEB-INF create web.xml
 12. Create servlet tags and servlet-mapping tags as showin in this git
-13. Navigate to http://(your.vm.ip):8080/RNG-page/(your servlet url-pattern) and see the random number in the top left

 ![Tim](MicrosoftTeams-image.png)
 ![Tim](MicrosoftTeams-image(1).png)